-Found 0 - 10 results of 11 programs matching keyword " planets"
+Found 0 - 10 results of 12 programs matching keyword " planets"

 Cities are known to produce a lot of light pollution, making it a challenge for astronomy enthusiasts to view the heavens within city limits.
 For us in the SF Bay Area, these issues apply, however, exciting results can still be attained between sky gazing and learning about how we all fit into this big thing we call "space".

 and the Curiosity rover.
 The Cassini spacecraft continues to orbit Saturn, sending back astonishing images of the ringed planet and its moons.
 Join us as we look at the latest images and do some hands-on activities to help us understand.